Nils Malmros: Professional career

 The positive results and financial success of his Lars-Ole, 5c permitted Malmros to pursue his first professional film: Boys (Drenge).
 Once again, Malmros used his own childhood experiences to relate his story, this time about an Århus schoolboy's sexual development told in three phases from child to teenager to young man.
 The film premiered in 1977 and in 1978, Malmros won his second Bodil Award for Best Danish Film.

 In 1981, Malmros released the third film of his trilogy: Tree of Knowledge (Kundskabens træ).
 Like Lars-Ole, 5c and Boys, Tree of Knowledge was an examination of Danish schoolchildren in Århus during the 1950s.
 However, this time, the story revolved around the lives of 17 young teenagers during a two-year period.
 Shooting on location at the Århus Katedralskole where he went to school, Malmros took two years to film the action, so the cast members reflected the real life physical and emotional development of their characters.
 Malmros originally wanted to film over a four-year period but ran into financial difficulties with the film's funding from the Det Danske Filminstitut.
 The film received critical acclaim but garnered only two awards: a Bodil Award for Jan Weincke's cinematography and an audience prize at the Lübeck Nordic Film Days.
 However, Tree of Knowledge is one of the top 100 Danish films listed by the Danish Film Institute and is one of ten films listed in the cultural canon of Denmark by the Danish Ministry of Culture.

 Malmros made Beauty and the Beast (Skønheden og udyret) in 1983.
-The film describes the tensions between a father and daughter when he becomes over his daughter's developing relationships with boys.
+The film describes the tensions between a father and daughter when he becomes jealous of his daughter's developing relationships with boys.
 In 1984 Malmros won his third Bodil Award for Best Danish Film.
 The movie was also awarded the newly established Robert Award for Danish Film of the Year.
 He followed this with his 1989 film Århus by Night.
 The film was inspired by Malmros' experiences during the filming of Boys and many of the characters were obvious portraits of those involved from the earlier film.
 During filming Malmros came under criticism from the Actor's union for employing amateur actors.
 Malmros held a preview of the movie and was criticized for the surrealistic Freudian ending by reviewers, for example critic Klaus Rifberg.
 However, without Rifberg's knowledge, Malmros had seen the review and one week before the official premiere he removed the film's ending, thus shortening the film by 5 minutes.
 Malmros received pleasant but mild reviews of the film.